OutSystems/docs-howtos/src/development/change-mobile-application-icon/faq.md

 ---
 summary: Steps to change mobile application icon by environment
 tags:
 ---

 # How to change a mobile application icon by environment

-## Having a mobile application with different icons in all environments to able to know which one to test
+This guide provides information for having a mobile application with different icons in all environments to able to know which one to test.
+To do it, follow the next steps.

 ## Adding the necessary files and configurations to have each environment apk generated with a different icon